 Montessori's transformation from medicine to education came through observation.
 While working with children with intellectual disabilities, she noticed they learned better through manipulating objects than through verbal instruction.
 This insight sparked a profound question: what if all children learned this way?
 In 1906, she opened the first Casa dei Bambini (Children's House) in a working-class Rome neighbourhood, where she applied her principles to typically developing children.
 The results astonished educators across Europe and America.
 Children as young as three taught themselves to read and write, solve mathematical problems, and work with deep concentration, without coercion.

-The Core Principles of the Montessori Method
+Core Montessori Method Principles Explained

 The Montessori Method rests on several interconnected principles that fundamentally differ from traditional schooling: